MUSPERF 7024 - Major Recital V

 - Assessment must enable robust and fair judgements about student performance.

 - Assessment practices must be fair and equitable to students and give them the opportunity to demonstrate what they have learned.

 - Assessment must maintain academic standards.

-100% attendance is required for all supervisions, forums and ensembles.
+100% attendance is required for all supervisions, performance classes and ensembles.

 Program notes of 600 - 700 words are required ands must be submitted to the exam panel.

 The Major Recital is the core component, providing a focus for their studies in professional performance skills leading to outcomes in their own realisation of musical works.

 50 minutes of approved repertoire